edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/Using the Camera.md

 ## Hello 360 World!

-Grab the Ricoh Theta S camera provided by Techstart.
+Grab the Ricoh Theta S camera provided by TechStart.
 If you have not already, unpack the pieces from the box and locate the following:

 * Ricoh Theta S Camera
 * USB Cable